Measuring Perceptual Color Differences of Smartphone Photographs: Related Work

-To study, develop, and recommend CD metrics for natural photographic images, the CIE established the \textit{technical committee (TC) 8-02 color difference evaluation for images}, which was closed in $2001$ with a technical report.
+To study, develop, and recommend CD metrics for natural images, the CIE established the \textit{technical committee (TC) 8-02 color difference evaluation for images}~\cite{jaramillo2019evaluation}, which was closed in $2001$ with a technical report.
 This report lists a series of psychophysical experiments on natural color images, with the goal of calibrating CD formulae by finding perceptual colorimetric tolerances on color images.
 However, the number of test images is too small in these experiments to be sufficiently representative of the natural image manifold.
 Moreover, the CDs between images are induced by linear and quasi-linear color transforms, which are certainly over-simplifications in the age of smartphone photography.
-For example, Stokes \cite{stokes1991colorimetric} used six reference images manipulated by ten (quasi-)linear functions in the CIELAB dimensions of lightness, chroma, and hue angle.
-Song and Luo \cite{song2000testing} used four reference images, which were systematically rendered by varying lightness, chroma, mixed lightness and chroma, and hue on the CRT display.
-Zhang and Wandell \cite{zhang1997scielab} reported the testing results of S-CIELAB merely on a single JEPG compressed image.
-Uroz \etal \cite{uroz2002perception} tested four printed reference images with systematic transforms (\ie, pixel-wise power functions used in the printing system) and random color changes.
-Gibson \etal \cite{gibson2000colorimetric} conducted colorimetric tolerance experiments on four displays (two LCD, one CRT, and hardcopy) of three images systematically altered via three simple transfer curves.
-Liu \etal \cite{liu2013color} collected a CD dataset with $100$ images ($5$ references $\times$ $20$ alternations) annotated using the categorical judgment method to optimize the parametric factors in CIELAB-based CD formulae.
-In addition, Jaramillo \etal \cite{jaramillo2019evaluation}, Lee \etal \cite{lee2014towards}, Prashnani \etal \cite{prashnani2018pieapp}, and Zhang \etal \cite{zhang2018lpips} used a color-related subset from TID2013 \cite{jaramillo2019evaluation} for benchmarking CD measures.
+For example, Stokes~\cite{stokes1991colorimetric} used six reference images manipulated by ten (quasi-)linear functions in the CIELAB dimensions.
+Song and Luo~\cite{song2000testing} used four reference images, which were systematically rendered by varying lightness, chroma, mixed lightness and chroma, and hue on the CRT display.
+Zhang and Wandell~\cite{zhang1997scielab} reported the testing results of S-CIELAB merely on a single JEPG compressed image.
+Uroz \etal~\cite{uroz2002perception} tested four printed reference images with systematic transforms (\ie, pixel-wise power functions used in the printing system) and random color changes.
+Gibson \etal~\cite{gibson2000colorimetric} conducted colorimetric tolerance experiments on four displays (two LCDs, one CRT, and one hardcopy) of three images altered via three simple transfer curves.
+Liu \etal~\cite{liu2013color} collected a CD dataset with $100$ images ($5$ references $\times$ $20$ alternations) annotated using the categorical judgment method to optimize the parametric factors in CIELAB-based CD formulae.
+In addition, Jaramillo \etal~\cite{jaramillo2019evaluation}, Lee \etal~\cite{lee2014towards}, Prashnani \etal~\cite{prashnani2018pieapp}, and Zhang \etal~\cite{zhang2018lpips} used a color-related subset from TID2013~\cite{jaramillo2019evaluation} as an evaluation set.